National Mortgage Settlement: Can You Benefit?

 Cash Payouts for Borrowers Who Lost Their Homes

 Amount of the payout.
 Borrowers who submitted a valid payment claim form through the National Mortgage Settlement received a check for approximately $1,480.
-Checks went out between June 10, 2013, and June 17, 2013.
-(The deadline to make a claim was January 18, 2013.)
+Checks first went out between June 10, 2013, and June 17, 2013.
+(The initial deadline to make a claim was January 18, 2013.)